ZSarver/website-code/content/pages/about.rst

 :tags: informative
 :slug: about
 :authors: Zachary Sarver
+:url:
 :save_as: index.html
 :summary: Getting to know me; getting to know all about me.

-My name is Zachary Sarver, and I am a PhD candidate in mathematics at Auburn University.
+My name is Zachary Sarver.
+I hold a PhD in mathematics from Auburn University.
 You most likely followed one of the links in `my CV
 <https://github.com/ZSarver/cv/blob/master/CV.pdf>`_ or `my resume
 <https://github.com/ZSarver/cv/blob/master/resume/resume.pdf>`_ , so you knew